-Under legislation, a new draft of which was submitted in September 2016, the soon-to-be merged state monopoly may be allowed to offer new products such as fantasy sports virtual sports betting and e-sports bets.
+Under new legislation the merged state monopoly may be allowed to offer new products such as virtual sports betting.

 Gross gaming revenue for the regulated gambling market in Finland grew 2.5 percent last year to €1.7bn.

 In its legislation, the Finnish government has traditionally put a great deal of emphasis on addiction prevention and player protection.

 Following the reforms which came into effect in 2012, Finland stuck by its monopoly framework, considering gambling not to be a normal economic activity.
 The European Commission confirmed the compliance of Finland’s gambling laws with EU law in 2013.

 Finland has put in place player protection measures such as maximum wagers, self-exclusion measures and restrictions to operating hours.
 Customers must be at least 18 years of age, and must be registered when they enter a venue.